edoliberty/vector-search-class-notes/README.md

 ## Instructors

-* [Edo Liberty](https://scholar.google.com/citations?user=QHS_pZAAAAAJ&hl=en), the Founder and CEO of [Pinecone](https://www.pinecone.io), the world's leading Vector Database.
+* [Edo Liberty](www.edoliberty.com), the Founder and CEO of [Pinecone](https://www.pinecone.io), the world's leading Vector Database. [google scholar](https://scholar.google.com/citations?user=QHS_pZAAAAAJ&hl=en).

-* [Matthijs Douze](https://scholar.google.com/citations?user=0eFZtREAAAAJ&hl=en]) the architect and main developer of [FAISS](https://github.com/facebookresearch/faiss) the most popular and advanced open source library for vector search.
+* [Matthijs Douze](https://ai.meta.com/people/matthijs-douze/) the architect and main developer of [FAISS](https://github.com/facebookresearch/faiss) the most popular and advanced open source library for vector search. [google scholar](https://scholar.google.com/citations?user=0eFZtREAAAAJ&hl=en).

-* [Nataly Brukhim](https://www.cs.princeton.edu/~nbrukhim/) PhD sdudent working with Prof. Elad Hazan and researcher at Google AI Princeton. email: nbrukhim@princeton.edu.
+* [Nataly Brukhim](https://www.cs.princeton.edu/~nbrukhim/) PhD sdudent working with Prof. Elad Hazan and researcher at Google AI Princeton. email: nbrukhim@princeton.edu. [google scholar](https://scholar.google.com/citations?user=jZwEDZoAAAAJ&hl=en).

-The course covers the core concepts, algorithms, and data structures used for modern vector search systems and platforms.
-An advanced undergraduate or graduate student with some hands-on experience in linear algebra, probability, algorithms, and data structures should be able to follow this course.

-## Abstract
+## Overview
-Long Term Memory is a fundamental capability in the modern AI Stack.
-At their core, these systems use Vector search.
-Vector search is also a fundamental tool for systems that manipulate large collections of media like search engines, knowledge bases, content moderation tools, recommendation systems, etc. As such, the discipline lays at the intersection of Artificial Intelligence and Database Management Systems.
-This course will cover the scientific foundations and practical implementation of vector search applications, algorithms, and systems.
+Long Term Memory is a foundational capability in the modern AI Stack.
+At their core, these systems use vector search.
+Vector search is also a basic tool for systems that manipulate large collections of media like search engines, knowledge bases, content moderation tools, recommendation systems, etc. As such, the discipline lays at the intersection of Artificial Intelligence and Database Management Systems.
+This course will cover the theoretical foundations and practical implementation of vector search applications, algorithms, and systems.
 The course will be evaluated with project and in-class presentation.

 ## Syllabus

-**The class contents below are tentative.**

 * 9/8 - Class 1 - Introduction to Vector Search [Matthijs + Edo + Nataly]
 	* Intro to the course: Topic, Schedule, Project, Grading, ...